-I have a great love for all things Spanish; the culture, the history, the people, the music, the dancing, the nightlife, the beaches, the tapas, the wine, and, of course, the language.
+Although originally from Newcastle in the UK I now live in the beautiful Catalan city of Girona in Spain.
+This gives me the fantastic opportunity to constantly improve my Spanish language skills and inter-cultural awareness.
+I have a great love for all things Spanish; the culture, the history, the people, the weather, the football, the music, the dancing, the nightlife, the beaches, the tapas, the wine, and, of course, the language.
 I have been learning Spanish for more than fifteen years and, although there is always room for improvement, I would describe myself as a fluent speaker with great communication skills.
-Working with the Spanish language and finding the correct equivalent in my native tongue through my translation work gives me enormous satisfaction.
 I have recently started to learn Catalan and I would love to add it as a language I can translate in the years to come.
+Working with the Spanish language and finding the correct equivalent in my native tongue through my translation work gives me enormous satisfaction and is something I hope I do for many years to come.

 So that’s it, a little post about me, myself and I. Hopefully I’ve passed the interview and you’ve enjoyed finding out a bit more about me!
 If you are looking for a talented, passionate and hardworking translator to carry out your translation projects, why not get in touch now?